Federal Office for Information Security

-The Federal Office for Information Security (Bundesamt für Sicherheit in der Informationstechnik, abbreviated as BSI) is the German upper-level federal agency in charge of managing computer and communication security for the German government.
+The Federal Office for Information Security (Bundesamt für Sicherheit in der Informationstechnik, abbreviated as BSI) is the German upper-level federal agency founded in 1991, in charge of managing computer and communication security for the German government.
 Its areas of expertise and responsibility include the security of computer applications, critical infrastructure protection, Internet security, cryptography, counter eavesdropping, certification of security products and the accreditation of security test laboratories.
-It is located in Bonn and as of 2024 has about 1,700 employees.
+It is located in Bonn and as of 2024 had about 1,700 employees.
 Its current president, since 1 July 2023, is former business executive Claudia Plattner, who took over the presidency from Arne Schönbohm.

+History

-BSI's predecessor was the cryptographic department of Germany's foreign intelligence agency (BND).
-BSI still designs cryptographic algorithms such as the Libelle cipher and initiated the development of the Gpg4win cryptographic suite.
+The German Federal Office for Information Security was founded in 1991.
+Its predecessor was the cryptographic department of Germany's foreign intelligence agency (BND).

-Similar agencies
+In March 2025, the BSI announced a cooperation with the private Schwarz Digits group to develop sovereign cloud solutions for public administration in Germany.

+Corresponding agencies in other countries

 The BSI has a similar role as the following agencies: